Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility: Introduction

 \section{Introduction}

-Techniques to create synthetic data from generative models have been increasingly the focus of researchers~\cite{jordon2022synthetic}, governments~\cite{benedetto2018creation, nist2018differential, nist2020differential, nhs2021ae}, regulators~\cite{ico2022privacy}, and industry alike~\cite{techcrunch2022the}.
-Alas, training these models without privacy guarantees can lead to overfitting and/or memorization of individual records~\cite{carlini2019secret, webster2019detecting}, which, in turn, enables attacks like membership and attribute inference~\cite{hayes2019logan, hilprecht2019monte, chen2020gan}.
-Therefore, models should be trained to satisfy Differential Privacy (DP)~\cite{dwork2014algorithmic}, using noisy/random mechanisms to provably minimize the contribution, and thus the exposure, of any single data point.
+Generative machine learning models are increasingly used to create {\em synthetic data} that statistically resembles sensitive datasets without, at least in theory, exposing the real data.
+The idea is that the synthetic data could then be freely shared with reduced privacy and regulatory concerns.
+For instance, Microsoft recently worked with the International Organization for Migration to release a synthetic dataset to help counter human trafficking~\cite{microsoft2022iom}.
+Beyond academic papers (see Sec.~\ref{sec:rw}), deployments and applications exist both in the public sector~\cite{benedetto2018creation, nist2018differential, nist2020differential, nhs2021ae, ico2022privacy, ons2023synthesising, hod2024differentially} and industry, where synthetic data vendors~\cite{crunchbase2022synthetic, techcrunch2022the, forbes2022synthetic} have offered solutions for test data generation, sensitive data sharing, augmentation, de-biasing, etc., often in highly regulated sectors like finance and health~\cite{ico2023synthetic, fca2024using, microsoft2024south,nhs2021ae}.

-Hay et al.~\cite{hay2016principled} show that the more complex DP algorithms become, the harder it is to predict their performance and grasp for which applications/settings they would work well.
-Alas, in the context of generative models, our understanding is limited to a few experimental analyses performed on relatively small (i.e., involving a few thousand records with a dozen features) datasets, rarely beyond a single evaluation metric.
-Furthermore, it is unclear if/how the models scale to larger and more realistic datasets, even though several companies, as part of their product offerings, claim they can scale and run in minutes even for very large datasets~\cite{accelario2023, datagen2023, gretel2023, syntho2023}.
+Alas, training generative models without privacy guarantees can lead to overfitting and memorization of training records~\cite{carlini2019secret, webster2019detecting}.
+This, in turn, could enable attacks like membership and attribute inference~\cite{hayes2019logan, hilprecht2019monte, chen2020gan, stadler2022synthetic}, allowing an adversary to learn sensitive information about the real data, e.g., the inclusion of a particular individual in the real dataset or private features.
+Thus, models should be trained while satisfying Differential Privacy (DP)~\cite{dwork2014algorithmic}, the established framework to provide rigorous privacy guarantees.
+DP is typically achieved by applying calibrated noisy/random mechanisms during training so that any single data record's contribution, and thus its exposure, is provably bounded.